Red Sox crush Guerrero-less Blue Jays 12-2 | Globalnews.ca

 Red Sox crush Guerrero-less Blue Jays 12-2

-TORONTO – The Boston Red Sox crushed the Vladimir Guerrero Jr.-less Toronto Blue Jays on Victoria Day.
+TORONTO – The Blue Jays had little chance against the Boston Red Sox on Victoria Day, especially with the way the World Series champions have performed lately.
+Subtracting rookie sensation Vladimir Guerrero Jr., from Toronto’s lineup didn’t help either.

-The defending World Series champions belted four homers, including a pair of early two-run blasts from infielder Michael Chavis and outfielder Jackie Bradley Jr., for a dominant 12-2 win at Rogers Centre on Monday afternoon.
+Boston belted four home runs and 16 hits in a dominant 12-2 win at Rogers Centre on Monday afternoon.
+The Red Sox are now 19-9 in their last 28 games.

-The 20-year-old Guerrero was given a scheduled day off, even though he hit his first four career Major League homers on the Blue Jays’ six-game road trip that ended Sunday.
+But in a curious decision, Blue Jays management decided to play in front of a large crowd of 26,784 without Guerrero, who during the game was named the American League player of the week.

-After going homerless in his first 13 outings, Guerrero not only smacked four homers in six games, he hit .333 with nine RBIs to be named the American League player of the week.
+The 20-year-old rookie has almost been as hot as the Red Sox.
+After going homerless in his first 13 games, he smacked four homers, batted .333 with nine RBIs in a six-game road trip with visits to play the San Francisco Giants and Chicago White Sox.

-The Blue Jays (19-28) managed only three hits.
-They were also without leadoff hitter and second baseman Eric Sogard.
-He sprained his left thumb diving back into first base in Toronto’s 5-2 win in Chicago against the White Sox on Sunday.
+The big blow was infielder Michael Chavis’ ninth homer of the year, a two-run shot to left field after shortstop Xander Bogaerts delivered a two-run single.

+Outfielder Michael Bradley Jr. belted a two-run shot in the sixth off Toronto reliever Elvis Luciano.
+Bogaerts and third baseman Rafael Devers added back-to-back solo shots in the ninth.

-The 16-hit Red Sox attack helped ease Boston starter David Price back into action after a recent bout with tendonitis in his left elbow.
+The Red Sox offensive display helped ease Boston starter David Price back into action after a recent bout with tendonitis in his left elbow.

 The left-handed Price, who spent the final three months of the 2015 season with the Blue Jays, last pitched on May 2.
 He ran his streak to 9-0 in his last 11 starts against Toronto at Rogers Centre.